Recording the Beaune Altarpiece

 The state of conservation of the altarpiece is regularly checked by conservators-restorers specialising in painting and wooden supports, which require preventive conservation interventions to guarantee the polyptych's integrity.

-The high-resolution color and 3D surface data scanned by Factum Foundation allows to monitor the state of conservation of the altarpiece with a great degree of precision, unmatched to date.
+The high-resolution colour and 3D surface data scanned by Factum Foundation allows the monitoring of the state of conservation of the altarpiece with a great degree of precision, unmatched to date.
 The scanned data constitutes a precious documentary fund for the history of this work.

-The digital information relating to the artwork, both raw and processed files will be provided to the Hospices Civils de Beaune, who will own all rights related to the data for all current and future applications.
+The digital information relating to the artwork, both raw and processed files was provided to the Hospices Civils de Beaune, who will own all rights related to the data for all current and future applications.

 All the painted panels were recorded in both 3D and colour © Gabriel Scarpa for Factum Foundation